gromacs/gromacs/docs/web-manual/topologies.rst

 ------------

 |Gromacs| must know on which atoms and combinations of atoms the various
-contributions to the potential functions (see chapter [ch:ff]) must act.
+contributions to the potential functions (see chapter :ref:`ff`) must act.
 It must also know what parameters must be applied to the various functions.
 All this is described in the *topology* file :ref:`top`, which lists the *constant attributes* of each atom.
 There are many more atom